-Response: The property is currently occupied by the Irregardless Café, which is located on the ground floor and is part of a continuing storefront on Morgan Street.
-It currently has a strong street presence with pedestrian connectivity to nearby residential, office and other retail uses.
-Redevelopment is not anticipated at this time, but when it does occur, it will only further the objectives of this Guideline by the application of the Hillsborough Morgan Streetscape and Parking Plan.
+Response: The property is currently occupied by Goodnights, which has a strong street presence with pedestrian connectivity to nearby residential, office and other retail uses.
+It is not anticipated that redevelopment will occur at this time, but when it does, the property owner will endeavor to comply with this Guideline.